FabrizioCoder/yuzu-bot-rebuild/README.md

 - the return type is `string | Embed` the reply will be deferred by default
 - the callback will be exactly the same as the interactionCreate event

+### Heroku
+1. Add [this](https://github.com/chibat/heroku-buildpack-deno.git) buildpack to your app
+2. Make a mongodb atlas account
+3. Copy the `.env` example
+4. Add both your Discord token and the mongo atlas URI to the Heroku env variables
+5. Deploy directly from Github
+6. Enjoy

+### FAQ
+> no faq btw